These are some random tips for musicians who are trying to learn how to play jazz, blues or music in general.

 I'm happy to share any tidbits that I've found to be useful, to assist in your own search for the Holy Grail that is music.

-You can pay for your lessons online, by clicking over to my other music site, here:
+You can pay for lessons online, on my main music website:

 Check out my rock album here: